Right now, America is in a supply chain crisis.

 - Site security

 - Where to store big items, like cranes or hoists

 - Even weather data

-All these points are crucial for running an effective supply chain, and they sometimes require planning.
+All these points are crucial for running an effective Supply Chain Control Tower, and they sometimes require planning.
 You might not receive cranes or hoists, but you may need space for other big items or shipments, and having a place designated for those items ahead of time is only going to be helpful in the long run.

 What Does Poor Logistics Management Look Like?

 On the other side of that, there are a lot of key features that get left out and lead to poor logistics management.
 Here are a few things to help you identify that: